-Fort Bragg's Housing Services Office provides guidance, forms, information, pamphlets, brochures, housing advocates, and assistance to service members for their off-post housing needs.
+Fort Bragg's Housing Services Office provides in-processing, out-processing, guidance, forms, information, pamphlets, brochures, housing advocates, and assistance to service members for their barracks, on post, and off-post housing needs.

 A Directorate of Public Works Housing Division office, HSO is a Fort Bragg garrison element to assist service members and their Families.